 5 Rules Not to Break in your Apartment Complex

-You’ve leased an apartment and moved in.
-Now you need to make sure that management doesn’t have you on their “trouble tenants” list.
-Here are five rules never to break, which will keep you out of trouble and help you have a good relationship with your apartment manager (and apartment complex neighbors).
+You've leased an apartment, moved in, and signed the lease.
+Now you need to make sure that management doesn't have you on their "trouble tenants" list.
+Here are five rules never to break, which will keep you out of trouble and help you have a good relationship with your landlord and your neighbors.

 #1: Don't be late on paying your rent

-There’s no faster way to get in trouble than being late on your rent.
-All sorts of bad things happen when you fail to pay in a timely manner, according to the terms of your lease.
+There's no faster way to get in trouble than being late on your rent.
+A lot of bad things can happen when you fail to pay in a timely manner, according to the terms of your lease.
 Your credit rating is hurt, the management can charge you late fees, and – over time – you can even put yourself at risk of eviction.
-Your history will follow you, too, when the next management company calls for a referral.
+Your history will follow you, too, when the next management company calls for a referral your past landlord won’t recommend you.
 Pay your rent on time.

 #2: Don't let your dog attack

 Want to scare or irritate your neighbors and have them call the manager to complain about you?
-Allowing your dog to attack another resident or another resident’s guest or pet is a surefire way to get in big trouble.
+Allowing your dog to attack another resident, someone’s guest, or another pet is a surefire way to get in big trouble.
 You could wind up having to choose between your apartment and your dog.

 #3: Don't disturb the peace

-If you’re incredibly noisy late at night, early in the morning and on weekends, you’re bound to cause complaints.
-No one wants to try to sleep while hearing loud music , fighting , raucous parties, hammering or barking dogs, through the walls.
+If you're incredibly noisy late at night, early in the morning or on weekends, you're bound to get complaints.
+No one wants to try to fall asleep to loud music, fighting, raucous parties, hammering, or barking dogs.

 Related: Best apartment dogs by breed

 #4: Don't create eyesores